mberetvas/RustCom-explorer/README.md

 - **🛡️ Safe Inspection:** Prioritizes reading Type Libraries (`LoadRegTypeLib`) to inspect objects without instantiation, preventing side effects.
 - **📋 Developer Friendly:** Copy method signatures (`void Method(int ID)`) directly to your clipboard for use in C++, C#, or Rust.
 - **🧵 Non-Blocking:** Inspection runs on background threads, ensuring the UI never freezes during heavy registry lookups.
+- **💻 CLI Mode:** Output object lists to stdout or files in Text or JSON formats for scripting.

 ## 🚀 Getting Started